Rounded Corners with CSS and One Image

 Is this the only way to make rounded corners?

 (Note: In time this technique will be obsolete due to CSS3 and the ability to create rounded corners with purely CSS.
-You can use CSS3 techniques today but unfortunately a few well used but not so much liked browsers do not support CSS3 yet and most likely won’t for quite some time to come.)
+You can use CSS3 techniques today, but unfortunately a few well used (but not so much liked) browsers do not support CSS3 yet.)

 Let’s start off with our blank document.